cakephp/docs/en/development/testing.rst

 Test Case Conventions
 =====================

-Like most things in CakePHP, test cases have some conventions. concerning
+Like most things in CakePHP, test cases have some conventions.
+Concerning
 tests:

 #.
 PHP files containing tests should be in your